temporalio/documentation/docs/concepts/what-is-a-namespace.md

 - Delete a Namespace:
 - With tctl: [`tctl namespace delete`](/tctl-next/namespace#delete).
 Note that this feature is only available in the [tctl v2.0.0-beta](https://github.com/temporalio/tctl#trying-out-new-tctl-v200-beta-with-updated-ux).
-- Use the `DeleteNamespace` API deletes a registered Namespaces.
+- Use the `DeleteNamespace` API t delete a registered Namespaces.
 All the running Workflow Executions on a deleted Namespace are also deleted.

 ### Setting